 Who has good ideas for items for the tombola?

 Who would like to donate all kinds of bottles for the bottle stall?

 Who would like to bake or make something Christmassy for the handicraft stall?

 Our Heating this Winter

-We are all facing much higher heating bills this autumn.
+We are all facing much higher heating bills this time.

 Therefore we need to reduce our gas consumption

 So we have made the decision to heat our buildings at Preußenallee only to 15°C, which in winter will feel cold!

 and please dress warmly!

 St George's offers a variety of ways to meet and share in groups (currently online only).
 Are you looking for a parish group?
 There is sure to be something for you!